 RONA (net income/ fixed assets + net working capital) measures a company’s financial performance.
 The Net income is the money left in the company after operating expenses, preferred stock and dividends are deducted.
 Fixed assets are a company’s long-term, tangible equipment or property used to produce the company’s products (real estate for instance).
 Net Working capital is a company’s assets minus its liabilities.

 As a manager, if you want to take the RONA value up, then you have two options: either increasing the numerator or decreasing the denominator.
 In other words, you could be more profitable, by being more innovative, so that I can focus on the innovation OR you could just decrease the denominator, by outsourcing all assets.
-Either way, RONA goes up, as it’s easier to outsource and reduce costs than to make more profit.
-As a consequence, in the pursuit of RONA, we outsource more and we stop innovating.
+Either way, RONA goes up.
+As it’s easier to outsource and reduce costs than to make more profit in the pursuit of a high RONA, we may end up outsourcing more and stop innovating.